jason-white/personal-site/content/uses.md

 - The Fuji paired with the Nikon macro lens
 - My tripod
 - Raleno LED studio light
-- Lomography Digitaliza film holder
+- Negative Supply MK1 + MK2
 - Roll of packing tape to raise the Raleno 😂

 #### Other Photo Gear